 Takeda, which is the largest drug manufacturer in Japan, acknowledged in 2011 that it is a defendant in 54 Actos-related civil lawsuits related to bladder cancer.
 That total is now over 3,000.

 Takeda is not the only defendant in every case.
 It is joined by U.S. drugmaker Eli Lilly, which marketed Actos for Takeda from 1999 to 2006.

 In August 2011, the U.S. Food and Drug Administration (FDA) issued updated warning information concerning Actos and the increased risk of bladder cancer associated with the medication.
 The warning states that it should not be used in patients with active bladder cancer or in those with a history of the condition.
 Results of a 10-year study suggest that taking Actos for periods longer than 12 months may increase the relative risk of developing bladder cancer in any given year by as much as 40 percent.
 A study published in the May 2012 issue of the British Medical Journal puts the increased risk at 83 percent.

 In June 2011, health officials in France and Germany suspended its use based on the studies showing an increased risk of bladder cancer.
 In August 2011, the FDA posted a safety warning concerning the increased risk of developing bladder cancer.
-The FDA’s warning as well as its suspended use in Germany and France have prompted an increase in Actos lawsuit activity.
+The FDA’s warning as well as its suspended use in Germany, France and then India have prompted an increase in Actos lawsuit activity.
 Most lawsuits allege that Takeda, the drug’s manufacturer, knew of its link to bladder cancer but did not take sufficient actions to warn users of the risk.